How to Choose a Martial Arts School

 Training Equipment

 Do they offer modern training equipment?
-Some different types of equipment most schools have are heavy bags, large body bags, focus mitts, and forearm kicking bags.
+Some types of equipment most schools have include heavy bags, large body bags, focus mitts, and forearm-kicking bags.
 They should use these bags during their workouts because they enhance the techniques, provide a better workout, and improve conditioning.
-For self-defense these are invaluable.
-You must learn how to generate strength and power and this is a great way to do that.
+For self-defense, these are invaluable.
+You must learn to build strength and power, and this is a great way to do so.

 One caveat.
 Make sure that the school has softer bags for your kids.
-Their bones are still forming and hitting objects that are too hard can damage their bones.
+Their bones are still forming, and hitting hard objects can damage them.
 Many schools have their kids’ break boards as part of tests.
 This could be very dangerous to their growing bones and hamper their formation.

 Staff